FelDev/felixparadis.com-v3/content/posts/fongo/index.md

   **Timely update:**

-  The amazing data-only plan I was on with Fido no longer exists...
-  Unless you have a phone plan with them. (?!)
+  The amazing data-only plan I was on with Fido no longer exists... unless you have a phone plan with them. (?!)
 Most big telecom companies I looked up have similar policies.
-You might be able to get the data-only plan if you already have a phone plan with them, then cancel the phone plan and keep the data-only plan.
+You might be able to get a data-only plan if you already have a phone plan with them, then cancel the phone plan and keep the data-only plan.

   Personally, I've switched to Fizz and get 1GB/month for 16$/month.
 Good enough.